 The Collette Foundation received a warming Christmas card this year from our Peruvian site, Hogar de Mercedes de Jesus Molina Orphanage.
 Partnering with the Peruvian Hearts, the Collette Foundation has been able to support orphaned girls along with providing a daily lunch program allowing for disadvantaged children in the area to receive a hot meal.

-The card was directed to our site ambassador and tour manager, Kevin Ferguson.
+The card was directed to the project’s ambassador, Kevin Ferguson.
 He kindly translated the card to share the kind words.

 Season Greetings and thanks for all the support we received from you every time you come to visit our home.
 Also, the girls join this greeting and send you their fond memories, especially those who are finishing high school in May and are grateful for everything that you have done, because you’re always like a father and a friend that they will never forget.
 With all these feelings and wishes you a nice Christmas and Happy New Year filled with God’s blessings.